FAQ - GLOBE Observer

 Any observations that have not been sent to GLOBE will be stored on the phone, viewable by tapping the “Review/Send My Observations” button on the menu page for each tool, or by tapping the graph icon at the bottom of every screen.
 Select an individual observation or “Select All” and click the “Send Observation to GLOBE” button that has now turned green.
 Observations containing pictures may take additional time to send.
 A pop-up message reading “Success - Your Observation has been successfully sent to GLOBE” will appear once the observation has been sent to GLOBE.

-Generally, no. Any pictures where faces are visible or identifiable (especially students or other minors) will not be approved for posting.
+Generally, no. Any pictures where faces are visible or identifiable (especially students or other minors) will not be approved for posting in the database.

 Check to make sure you don’t have orientation lock enabled (found in different places depending on the phone model), as that will prevent your screen from rotating and not allow you to enter automatic picture mode.